Psychology Training Program

 The North Florida/South Georgia Veterans Health System Psychology Training Program offers APA-accredited internships to U.S. citizens who are pursuing a doctoral degree in clinical or counseling psychology from an APA-accredited institution.
 To be considered, students must demonstrate completion of at least three years of graduate course work and a minimum of 520 direct contact hours in assessment and intervention.
 Applicants must be certified as ready for internship by their Director of Training.

 The predoctoral internship at the North Florida/South Georgia Veterans Health System is accredited by the Commission on Accreditation of the American Psychological Association.
-The next site visit will be during the academic year 2023-24.
+The next site visit is expected during the academic year 2023-24.

 APPIC Match Numbers